-In equation (3), i – is the index of a repository within the Ethereum project, t – index of a time period, αi is the repository fixed effect that accounts for unique attributes of the repository that are not captured by other variables, εit – idiosyncratic error.
+In equation (2), i – is the index of a repository within the Ethereum project, t – index of a time period when the project software release has occured, αi is the repository fixed effect that accounts for unique attributes of the repository that are not captured by other variables, εit – idiosyncratic error.
 Controls include the number of peripheral developers (Peripheralit), the number of core developers (Coreit), and the lifetime of the project since its initiation (Durationit).

-The results are presented in Table 3.

-Table 3.
-H3 Testing Results